MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

 ## Take a tour of reports

 Both the Guides Analytics Template and Guides Analytics Demo files contain two reports: Guides Usage and Process Time-Tracking.

-> [!NOTE]
-> The report includes usage data created when a device is online and offline.
-The offline data appears as soon as a device is back online.

 ### Guides Usage report